German police foil 'Islamist' attack on a synagogue | DW | 16.09.2021

 Police have released three people arrested over a possible attack on a synagogue in the western city of Hagen ahead of a major Jewish holiday.
 Authorities believe the threat was motivated by "Islamist ideology."

-German police arrested four people, including a teenager, over a threat of an attack on a synagogue on the Jewish holiday of Yom Kippur.
+German police arrested four people Thursday, including a teenager, over a threat of an attack on a synagogue on the Jewish holiday of Yom Kippur.

 Hagen police said they made the arrests as a result of their investigation into the threat and had searched several buildings.